canonical/craft-parts/docs/common/craft-parts/reference/plugins/cmake_plugin.rst

 The CMake plugin configures projects using CMake_ and builds them either using `GNU Make`_ or Ninja_.

-After a successful build, this plugin will installs the generated binaries in ``$CRAFT_PART_INSTALL``.
+After a successful build, this plugin will install the generated binaries in ``$CRAFT_PART_INSTALL``.

 Keywords